 At the time of writing, the TEVO Flash is available from TEVO’s own webstore and AliExpress.

-License: The text of "TEVO Flash 3D Printer: Review the Facts" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "TEVO Flash is Out! – Review the Facts of this 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP